Riverscapes/PBR/workshops/2023/USU/index.md

 ## For Professionals

 Non-matriculated students can take the classes for a direct fee through our Continuing Education Unit system.
-Registration opened October 19, 2021.
+Registration will open mid-October 2023.

 | Course # |  Course Title | Registration Cost & Link | CEU CRN |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------|---|---|---|